Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 --------

-Brainchip Akida Models package is a model zoo that offers a set of pre-built akida compatible models (e.g MobileNet, AkidaNet, ViT), pretrained weights for those models and training scripts.
+Brainchip Akida Models package is a model zoo that offers a set of pre-built akida compatible models (e.g MobileNet, AkidaNet), pretrained weights for those models and training scripts.
 See the `model zoo API reference <../api_reference/akida_models_apis.html#model-zoo>`_ for a complete list of the available models.
 The performance of all models from the zoo are reported for both Akida 1.0 and Akida 2.0 in the `model zoo performance page <../model_zoo_performance.html>`__.